 The financial statements have been prepared on the historical cost basis, with the exception of financial instruments which are measured at fair value, as explained in the accounting policies set out below.
-In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+In addition, these unaudited condensed interim consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

-The accounting policies set out below have been applied consistently to all years presented in these financial statements.
+The accounting policies set out below have been applied consistently to all years presented in these unaudited condensed interim consolidated financial statements.